rdtarvin/IBS2019_Genomics-of-Biodiversity/_posts/2019-08-05-08-stacks-filtering.md

 Getting the output with **populations**
 ----

-The final step in the stacks pipeline is to run the program [**populations**](http://catchenlab.life.illinois.edu/stacks/comp/populations.php), which is essentially just filtering, exporting, and summarizing data infor the formats that you specify (as in, once genotyping is already finished).
+The final step in the stacks pipeline is to run the program [**populations**](http://catchenlab.life.illinois.edu/stacks/comp/populations.php), which is essentially just filtering, exporting, and summarizing data in the formats that you specify (as in, once genotyping is already finished).
 However, another super nice thing about this program is that it runs populations stats for you and puts them in a nice excel-readable output!! :D yay easy pogen stats!!

 To run **populations**, we first need to develop a popmap file, which simply contains names of sequences (first column) and some population code (second column) that they belong to, tab delimited.
 Our sample file already contains the population information, so try to build it yourself.... how do you want to do it???